freemansoft/speedtest-app-insights/README.md

 * Azure Dashboard
     * https://portal.azure.com/#blade/HubsExtension/BrowseResource/resourceType/microsoft.insights%2Fcomponents

+# Experimental Features
+## DnsCheck.py
+This module uses dnspython to do a dns check.
+I found that my network experience was heavily driven by my DNS times.

+It should install fine but you can see in 0-setup.sh that there is a bit of overhead to get this working because it depends on a library that is best installed from git.

 # Release Notes

 The speed test team changes something in their API in April 2021.